masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ii) The **.then** handler processes the resolved data, logging the user information to the console.

 iii) The **.catch** handler handles any potential errors.

+#### ii) Key Facts about JavaScript Promises:

+##### 1. Pre-defined resolve and reject Functions
+**resolve** and **reject** are pre-defined: When you create a new **Promise**, the **resolve** and **reject** functions are provided by JavaScript.
+You do not need to define them yourself.
+These functions control the outcome of the **promise**.

+##### 2. Reject Function Usage
+**Reject** function less frequently used.
+In many cases, especially when the operation is simple or unlikely to fail, the reject function might not be used. **Promises** often resolve successfully without needing to handle rejection.

+##### 3. Consuming vs. Producing Code
+**Developers** often work with **consuming code**.
+Most developers interact with promises by consuming them using **.then()**, **.catch()**, and **async/await** (will talk later) rather than **producing** them.
+The consuming code handles the resolved or rejected values of promises.
+Most of the time third-party libraries provide consuming code to work with.

+##### 4. When to work with producing code?
+**Developers** rarely need to create (or '**produce**') promises but sometimes there may requirements such as fetching data from an API, reading files, querying a dB or perform complex calculations that need to run in the background.
+This involves wrapping the asynchronous operation inside a new Promise.
+Some common scenarios where developers write producing code include:

+i) When creating custom functions that perform asynchronous tasks, such as connecting to a new API or interfacing with hardware devices.

+ii) When converting callback-based code to promise-based code for consistency and readability.

+iii) When a developer needs finer control over the asynchronous operation than what is provided by third-party libraries.